 Published on the occasion of 'Borderlines' at Talbot Rice Gallery, University of Edinburgh.
 Edited by Tessa Giblin.

 Texts by Tessa Giblin and James Clegg are available to view below, or download free of charge.
+A large print guide is also available to download.

 Please click on the arrow below to view.